Re-entering the workplace?

 How hard/easy is it to find another position?

-What reasons do you have offer for quitting a perfectly tolerable job?
+What reasons do you have for quitting a perfectly tolerable job?
 Think about the talk track that might play out with a new manager/employer and be clear about your reasons for needing a change.
 Life is not a straight line, and most people get that.

 You’re not alone; people leave jobs they don’t like or find unfulfilling all the time.

 When re-entering the workplace, there is a sense of obligation, particularly for maternity returners, that dictates they pick up where they left off.
 But more than that, to maintain an attitude of gratitude for having a job to come back to.
 The truth is a huge amount of people at some point in their working lives either feel dissatisfied in their current employment situation or grow passionate about going down an entirely different direction which causes them to change jobs.

 Coming back from a sabbatical or an even longer career break?

-When re-entering the workforce your job competency level and/or skill sets is a little or a lot out of date depending on the number of years you have out of the workplace.
+When re-entering the workplace, your job competency level and/or skill sets is a little or a lot out of date depending on the number of years you have out of the workplace.
 The rapid pace of technological change coupled with new workplace policies and demands take a huge hit on your professional confidence.

 Again, you’re not alone here.
 The Social Market Foundation assessed the impacts of career breaks on women in their 2018 Back on Track report and found that:

 - There are approximately 96m skilled women aged between 30 and 54 years on career breaks worldwide; of these, 55m have experience in middle/senior management.

 - 94% of women on maternity leave reported intending to re-enter the workplace in the future.
 On average, expecting to return 12 months after birth, but 20% did not return within the stated 12 months.

 - 64% of mothers would like to retrain before re-entering the workplace while 71% said they would be more likely to retrain if courses were more flexible.